microsoft/DataLineage/sparklin/Onboarding.md

 After we have both azure storage tables, we make use of HTTP and Blob Storage based Azure functions to process all open lineage produced jsons.

 HTTP Trigger Function App:
-Create new http trigger function app which will be connected to openlineage over http endpoint to make PUSH requests with json type data
+Create new http trigger function app on azure portal with application insights enabled which will provide a http endpoint for spark cluster to make PUSH requests with json type data.

+Add new Configurations in Function App:
+ConnectionString   :   < your new storage account connection string >
+ContainerName      :   openlineage
+TableName          :   EventMetadata

 **Processing Steps**
 1. App will store this json data as file into blob storage